BrandonXu6106/obsidianpublish/content/thoughts/The ones who walk away from Omelas.md

 [Source: The Ones Who Walk Away From Omelas by _Ursula Le Guin_](https://learning.hccs.edu/faculty/emily.klotz/engl1302-6/readings/the-ones-who-walk-away-from-omelas-ursula-le-guin/view)

 There is no happiness without suffering.
-The story presents a classic [[Utilitarianism|utilitarian]] problem: is it morally justifiable to inflict suffering on one person in the service of others’ happiness (and a potential [utopia](utopia.md))?
+The story presents a classic [[Utilitarianism.md|utilitarian]] problem: is it morally justifiable to inflict suffering on one person in the service of others’ happiness (and a potential [utopia](utopia.md))?

 Thinking about it in terms of technology as a multiplicative tool.
 Is it then morally just to develop technology to benefit others knowing that it will exacerbate the suffering of marginalized groups?